Full Tuition Scholarships

 We seek students who have the potential:

-• to think critically and reflectively about classics;
+• to think critically and reflectively about the ancient world;

-• to grow and contribute within the context of the College and its mission (learn more about Holy Cross by reading our mission statement)
+• to contribute to the department within the context of the College's mission (read our mission statement)

 Prior to Jan.
-15, 2024 (the deadline for scholarship applications), we are delighted to set up an informational meeting about the scholarship and/or an opportunity to meet members of our community and learn more about the department.
+15, 2025 (the deadline for scholarship applications), we are delighted to set up an informational meeting about the scholarship and/or an opportunity to meet members of our community and learn more about the department.
 If you would like to arrange any one of these sorts of meetings either in person or on Zoom, please email or call the classics department's academic coordinator, Karen Paquin (508-793-2547).
-Also, for more news and information about our community, please see the classics news section at the bottom of our main page and our classics department Twitter account.
+Also, for more news and information about our community, please see the classics news section at the bottom of our main page.

 We are especially interested in working with candidates from groups under-represented in classics, such as women, students of color, students with disabilities, LGBTQIA+ students, and first-generation college students.